wouterj/wouterj.github.io/_posts/2020-04-28-authenticators-new-symfony-security.md

 * "Magic links" sent via Notifier component
 </aside>

-A few years ago [Guards](https://symfonycasts.com/blog/guard-authentication) where introduced to provide a better extension point for Security.
+A few years ago, [Guards](https://symfonycasts.com/blog/guard-authentication) where introduced to provide a better extension point for Security.
 The new system started with this exact Guard interface as a base.
 The event based logic introduced a centralized credentials checking.
 This removed the need for a `checkCredentials()` method in the Guard interface.
-Later on, we introduced some more changes to the interface: The `AuthenticatorInterface` was born!
+Later on, we introduced some more changes to the interface: The next generation `AuthenticatorInterface` was born!

 The big change from the Guard interface you may know is that